notmycloud/ansible-podman_systemd/README.md

 ## Description
 Configure Podman Systemd Units for system and rootless users.

+## Installation
+The following roles are also required.
+If I add them as a dependency, they will execute which fails.
+- linuxhq.sysctl
+- notmycloud.yaml2ini
+- notmycloud.systemd_unit

 IMPORTANT: Requires the installation of the `toml` python package.
 Install with pip.

 ## Usage